 Excessive radiation exposure from equipment not up to standard

 Dosimeter badges are collected either monthly or quarterly and submitted for evaluation.
-The company Radiation Safety Officer is usually in charge of this program.
-The badges are evaluated to determine the amount of radiation the employee is receiving.
+The company’s Radiation Safety Officer is usually in charge of this program.
+The badges determine the amount of radiation the employee receives.
 There has been an establishment of three “levels” of ALARA that are monitored.
 An employee dose less than an ALARA Level 1 will usually see no further action.
 An employee dose equal to or greater than a Level 1 but less than Level 2 will merit a review from the RSO.
-If a dose exceeds ALARA Level 2, the RSO must investigate the occurrence in a timely manner and report back to the Radiation Safety Committee.
-Two badges are worn by female technologists during pregnancy.
+If a dose exceeds ALARA Level 2, the RSO must promptly investigate the occurrence and report to the Radiation Safety Committee.
+Female technologists wear two badges during pregnancy.
 One at the standard location near the shirt collar.

-Being sued by patients for medical malpractice
+Sued by patients for medical malpractice

-You don’t have to worry about being a cash register employee at McDonald and getting sued because you gave the wrong change.
+You don’t have to worry about being a cash register employee at McDonald’s and getting sued because you gave the wrong change.
 Working in healthcare is a whole different ball game.
-Fall outside of your stated Scope of Practice for your profession or get caught not providing the appropriate Standard of Care and you are liable for any wrongdoing that may result from your negligence.
+Fall outside of your stated Scope of Practice for your profession or get caught not providing the appropriate Standard of Care, and you are liable for any wrongdoing that may result from your negligence.

-There is no way to know everything you are getting yourself into when signing up for a radiography school.
-Hopefully sharing my experience helps ease your situation a little if you find yourself in one of these situations.
+There is no way to know everything you are getting into when signing up for a radiography school.
+Hopefully, sharing my experience helps ease your situation if you find yourself in one of these situations.
 Common sense and situational awareness will go a long way in keeping you safe in a constantly changing environment like healthcare.

 If you are curious about the career of radiography, I have written some articles on various topics: